USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 ```

 ## Tutorial

+> Note: this tutorial was updated for ITSxpress 1.7.0 on 08/13/2018.
+> Recommendations about how to trim reads for use by Dada2 have changed.

 This tutorial walks the user through the first portion of a typical ITS workflow:
 1. Trimming the ITS region with ITSxpress
-2. Calling sequence variants with Dada2
+2. Calling sequence variants with Dada2 or Deblur
 3. Training the QIIME 2 classifier
 4. Classifying the sequences taxonomically

 For this tutorial we will be starting with two paired-end samples than have already been demultiplexed into froward and reverse FASTQ files.
-A manifest file which lists the samples, files and read orientation is also used. *If you have copied the example files to your computer you will need to change the path in the manifest to the complete path for your computer.*
+A manifest file which lists the samples, files and read orientation is also used. *The example manifest uses the $PWD variable tto complete path for your computer.*

 ### Example data
 We will be using data from two soil samples which have have their ITS1 region amplified with fungal primers.
 They have been subsampled to 10,000 read pairs for faster processing.